Head of School, Director

 Chemistry, Mathematics,Theology, Literature, History, Philosophy, Physical Education

 Matthew Wall has a degree from Thomas Aquinas College, double majoring in Philosophy and Theology with a double minor in science and mathematics.
 He taught Physics, Biology, Astronomy, Pre-Calculus, and Algebra II at Ville De Marie Academy, Scottsdale, AZ.
 His experience includes teaching middle school math and science.
 In addition, he was one of the high school academic counselors.
 Most recently, Mr. Wall was a lead teacher at one of the Great Heart Academies.
+Currently, Mr. Wall is a clinician at Lindamood where he provides sensory-cognitive instruction in reading, comprehension, and math.

 His favorite books include St. Thomas’ Summa Theologica, Machiavelli’s The Prince, and St. Augustine’s De Magistro (On the Teacher).
 He enjoys hiking, sports, drama, sketching, and horseback riding.